PGDip - Ecology and Biodiversity as a subject

 To complete a postgraduate subject in Ecology and Biodiversity, students must complete a minimum of 60 points of taught papers at 500 level, including at least 30 points with an BIOEB prefix from the papers in List A, and a maximum of 30 points from the papers in List B. They must also complete any research requirement for their degree, typically SCIEN592 (60 points), SCIEN593 (90 points) or SCIEN594 (120 points), as well as any other degree requirements.
 Candidates should select their papers in consultation with the Postgraduate Convenor.

 List A papers are: BIOEB501, BIOEB502, BIOEB503, BIOEB504, BIOEB505 and BIOEB506.

 List B papers are: BIOMO503, BIOMO512, EARTH502, ENVSC502, ENVSC504, ENVSC505, PSYCH538, PSYCH559, PSYCH561, SCIEN511 and SCIEN512.

 New to Waikato?
 The International Excellence Scholarship is worth up to $10,000.

-For students who are enrolled in the second year of full-time study towards an undergraduate degree, in the Faculty of Science and Engineering at the University of Waikato.
+For students who are enrolled in the second year of full-time study towards an undergraduate degree, in the School of Science or the School of Engineering at the University of Waikato.
 The scholarship will have a value of up to $3,000.

 For students who are enrolled full-time and have completed the second year of the Bachelor of Science (Technology) degree.
 The scholarship will have a value of $14,000 and a one year placement with the Hamilton Zoo.